-When it comes to juvenile defense laws Las Vegas has some clearly laid out policies relating to what ages count as juvenile, and how specific types of charges will be handled.
+When it comes to juvenile defense laws, Las Vegas has some strict policies dictating what ages are considered as juvenile, and how specific types of charges will be handled.
 The Nevada juvenile court will handle cases in which a child under the age of 18 is alleged to have been delinquent, in most cases.
 However, a minor could be charged as an adult in certain specific cases, namely:

 In the Juvenile Defense Laws, there is a certification process in which the juvenile court “Certifies “that the juvenile shall be tried as an adult.
 Since the punishments are so much more severe, we always try to keep juveniles in the juvenile court system.

 A juvenile that is facing a delinquency charge under the Juvenile Defense Laws has the same right to an attorney as an adult.
 If the child cooperates with the process then the judge has the option to dismiss the case after a suitable period of supervision.
 With the juvenile defense laws Las Vegas hopes to give young people the opportunity to be rehabilitated and to go on to lead a normal life as a productive member of society.
 If your child has been accused of delinquent acts, you can protect his or her interests and future by hiring the best juvenile criminal defense Las Vegas has to offer.

 You should hire a lawyer since the juvenile record can result in your child being expelled from school, especially if the crime happened on school grounds or on the school bus.
 Other indirect consequences of a juvenile record can follow your child into adulthood, even if he or she is not expelled from school.

 The Juvenile Defense Laws in Nevada offers a number of potential punishments for juvenile delinquents, including, but not limited to: